asefahmed500/Cally-IO/src/src/README.md

 - **Curated FAQ Knowledge Base**: Admins can create and manage a set of Frequently Asked Questions that the AI will prioritize as its primary source of truth.
 - **Persistent Chat History**: Conversations are saved to a database, allowing users to resume their chat across different sessions and devices.
 - **Configurable AI Agent**: Admins can configure the AI's personality, response style, and add custom business instructions.
+- **Editable Call Script Templates**: Admins can create and edit a master call script template in the Admin Control Panel that the AI uses for lead outreach.
 - **Business Hours**: Admins can set operating hours, disabling the chat and showing an "away" message during off-hours.
 - **AI-Powered RAG Chat**: The AI assistant uses Retrieval-Augmented Generation (RAG) to find information within the uploaded documents and provide context-aware answers.
 - **AI Script Generator**: The AI can dynamically generate personalized call scripts for leads based on their profile.